maxxsas/slambooke.github.io/README.md

 slambooke
 =========

-Search engine to locate and find out about schools faster
+Search engine to locate and find out about schools in Ghana faster